top of page

 4. Mourning and the Flow of Energy

-Attire: The colour white, which symbolizes death in Chinese culture, is traditionally worn during mourning periods.
-In Feng Shui, colors channel specific energies, and white brings forth peaceful, solemn energy appropriate for mourning.
+Attire: In Chinese culture, the colour white symbolises death, so it is traditionally worn during mourning periods.
+In Feng Shui, colours channel specific energies, and white produces a peaceful, solemn energy appropriate for mourning.

-Home Environment: After a death, to prevent negative energy or “sha chi” from lingering, windows are often opened, and purifying rituals involving incense or chants might be performed.
+Home Environment: After a death, windows are often opened to prevent negative energy or “sha chi” from lingering.
+'Sha chi' refers to negative energy that can cause harm or misfortune, and purifying rituals involving incense or chants might be performed to dispel it.

 5. Navigating Taboos